October 15, 2025 | 13:00–17:00 | Ceremonial Hall, University of Iceland

 13:05 Opening Remarks, Lars Kullerud, President of UArctic

-Katrín Jakobsdóttir, former Prime Minister of Iceland, Senior Emissary - Chair of the Polar Dialogue, Sara Olsvig, International Chair, Inuit Circumpolar Council, Elana Rowe, Research Professor, Norwegian Institute of International Affairs, David Balton, Former Executive Director of the Arctic Executive Steering Committee, White House Office of Science and Technology Policy, 2021-2025, Gunnar Stefánsson, Vice-President of Research for UArctic, Director Engineering Research Institute at University of Iceland
+Katrín Jakobsdóttir, Senior Emissary - Chair of the Polar Dialogue, former Prime Minister of Iceland, Sara Olsvig, International Chair, Inuit Circumpolar Council, Elana Wilson Rowe, Research Professor, Norwegian Institute of International Affairs, David Balton, Senior Fellow, Harvard Kennedy School’s Arctic Initiative, Gunnar Stefánsson, Vice-President of Research for UArctic, Director Engineering Research Institute at the University of Iceland

 Moderated by Pia Hansson, Director, Institute of International Affairs at the University of Iceland